ocimar84/funkosgalaxy/README.md

 ## Defects of Note

-During the development of **Funko's Galaxy**, we encountered several bugs and issues that required careful attention and resolution.
+During the development of **Funko's Galaxy**, we encountered several bugs and issues that  careful attention and resolution.
 Here are a few notable defects that challenged us:

 1. **Shopping Cart Calculation Bug**
    - Description: The shopping cart wasn't calculating the total correctly when certain conditions were met.